 Counting Cards in Blackjack

-As cards are dealt, you add or subtract the value of each card from a running count.
-This running count gives you an idea of whether the deck contains more large (10s, face cards) or small cards (2s-6s).
-When the count is high, it means the deck has more large cards, which is favorable to the player.
-On the other hand, a low count means the deck has more small cards, which is unfavorable.
+As cards are dealt, you add or take away their value from a rolling total.
+By rolling the dice, you can tell if the deck has more big cards (10s and face cards) or small cards (2s through 6s).
+When the count is high, it’s good for the person because it means there are more big cards in the deck.
+On the other hand, a low count means that there are more small cards in the deck, which is not good.

 Etiquette at the Blackjack Table